 wheezing, trouble breathing;

-redness, bruising, itching, and swelling where the medicine was injected;
+pain, redness, bruising, itching, swelling, or a hard lump where the medicine was injected;

 fever, tiredness, dizziness;

 itching, rash, or other skin problems;

 cold or flu symptoms such as stuffy nose, sneezing, sore throat, cough;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Immune globulin can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).

 Other drugs may interact with immune globulin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.